Mini Percutaneous Nephrolithotomy (mini PCNL)

 Will I be in pain afterwards?

 Most people describe mild discomfort in the side or back for a few days.
-It’s usually controlled with pain tablets.
+It is usually well controlled with pain tablets.

 What does the stent feel like?